Rupal84/CurrencyConverter/README.md

 - **Testing library**: To interact with react component in unit tests.
 - **Formik**: Form validations

+## Setup instructions
+1. Clone this repo at desired location on your machine. (or download as zip file and extract)
+2. Run `yarn` in project root directory

 ## Available Scripts

 In the project directory, you can run: